New Hope, Tennessee: Culture

 Author William Least Heat-Moon mentions New Hope, Tennessee in Blue Highways: A Journey into America, published in 1982 by Little, Brown and Company, chronicling the author's 12000-mile trip in remote places around the United States.
-Festival Opera presented Carlisle Floyd’s “Susannah,” July 12 and July 14, 2019 at the Lesher Center for the Arts in Walnut Creek, CA. Dubbed as “an American tale of innocence, lust, and social consequence,” the opera centers on the main character, 18-year-old Susannah Polk, a typical teenager entering womanhood in the quiet mountain town of New Hope, Tennessee, when she finds herself bereft of hope as she becomes the target of ruthless and malicious gossip.
+Festival Opera presented Carlisle Floyd’s “Susannah,” July 12 and 14, 2019, at the Lesher Center for the Arts in Walnut Creek, CA. Dubbed as “an American tale of innocence, lust, and social consequence,” the opera centers on the main character, 18-year-old Susannah Polk, a typical teenager entering womanhood in the quiet mountain town of New Hope, Tennessee, when she finds herself bereft of hope as she becomes the target of ruthless and malicious gossip.

 Points of interest

-Nickajack Dam is located on the eastern edge of New Hope near Hwy 156 on the Tennessee River.
-It is a hydroelectric facility with four generating units with a summer net dependable capacity of 107 megawatts.
+Nickajack Dam, on the eastern edge of New Hope near Hwy 156 on the Tennessee River, is a hydroelectric facility with four generating units and a summer net dependable capacity of 107 megawatts.

 New Hope is home to the Maple View Public Use Area, located adjacent to Nickajack Cave Wildlife Refuge and home to federally endangered bats.
 In one evening in June 2019, representatives from Tennessee Valley Authority and Tennessee Wildlife Resources Agency counted 97,026 bats leaving to feed and returning to the cave.

-New Hope is also home to the Shrine of Our Lady Virgin of the Poor, built by Benedictine monks in 1982 for spiritual contemplation and open to anyone of any faith.
-The Shrine is located on a 600 acre farm in New Hope and opens from sunrise to sunset every day.
-It is a replica of the shrine in Banneaux, Belgium and includes a lovely chapel, statuary, stations of the Cross, a small outdoor meeting area, a covered picnic area and restrooms.
-New Hope is home to two protestant churches, Antioch Missionary Baptist Church and Pine Grove Baptist Church.

-Businesses

-New Hope is home to several large manufacturing and distribution facilities, including Colonial Chemical, Inc. and Lodge Manufacturing Co.
-Colonial Chemical, Inc. hosts a quarterly litter pick-up along a two-mile stretch of Highway 156.
+Chattanooga Guided Adventures operates a dusk kayak tour from Maple View to the cave daily between March and October.

+Economy

 A $500,000 Appalachian Regional Commission grant will assist with the construction of a rail spur to provide rail service into Nickajack Port Industrial Park in New Hope and enable Colonial Chemical Inc. to move forward with its planned expansion.
 Groundbreaking for this project was held at Colonial Chemical on April 15, 2022.

-Also located in New Hope is a manufacturing site for Tree Brand Packaging, Inc. producing high-quality pallets and skids and H & P Meats, an Animal Welfare approved meat processing and wholesale plant.
-Fox Trading Post is a bait shop near the dam in HogJaw Valley.
-Tim and Nancy's Barber and Style opened in 2013 and is located near the center of town in a renovated church building.
-In 2018, New Hope welcomed a Dollar General Store.
+In March 2023, it was announced that Red Moon Development, an Arizona-based RV park developer, has shown interest in building a 250 to 400 space facility alongside the Tennessee River, north of Highway 156.
+A petition critical to rezoning this property for commercial use was circulated among New Hope residents to be presented at a future Town Hall meeting.
+On July 4, 2023, it was announced that the property for the RV park was "back on the market," indicating that the developer's plans to purchase the land have ceased.